groovy-tutorial/groovy-tutorial/book/parts/03_Operators/27_IncrementDecrementOperators.md

 	assert task == Priority.HIGH
 	```

+:	We'll get to Enums much later.

-# Customising the Increment and Decrement Operators
+# Overloading the Increment and Decrement Operators

 By overloading `next` and `previous` methods, a custom class can support the increment and decrement operators.